ashtonsix/many-vector-networks/README.md

 Instead of using, for instance, `256d=>256d` linear layers Many-Vector Networks might parallelise 256 `16d=>16d` transformations in a single layer.
-Both approaches use the similar memory/computational resources, but the many-vector approach can handle 16x more features.
+Both approaches use similar memory/computational resources, but the many-vector approach can handle 16x more features.

 Many-Vector Networks demonstrated better accuracy than Self-Normalizing Networks